ggabriel96/lasso/README.md

 - `void init();`, which is called once right before the loop starts and you can use it to initialize anything you need (beyond the constructor of your class);
-- `void simulate(LoopStatus const &, high_resolution_duration const &);`,
+- `void simulate(LoopStatus const &, duration const &);`,
   which is called if `delta` or more nanoseconds have passed since the last call to advance your simulation (input, physics, AI, etc.);
-- `void render(LoopStatus const &, high_resolution_duration const &);`,
+- `void render(LoopStatus const &, duration const &);`,
   which is called once in every iteration to render what has been simulated;
-- `bool is_done() noexcept;`, which is called once in every iteration to determine whether the loop should terminate;
+- `bool is_done();`, which is called once in every iteration to determine whether the loop should terminate;
 - `void terminate();`, which is called once right after the loop ends and you can use it to clean up anything you need (additionally to what will be done in the destructor of your class).

-Additional member functions may be added to the GameLogic concept in the future.
+Additional member functions may be added to GameLogic and its existing ones might be modified in the future.
 There are no constraints on other member functions or variables that the class may have.
 Examples of classes implementing this concept can be seen in the [examples folder](examples/), especially the [`Game.h`](examples/Game.h).